-The University awards the Bachelor of Science in Nursing (BSN) degree, Bachelor of Science in Health Information Management (HIM) degree, Bachelor of Science in Imaging Technology degree, Master of Science in Nursing (MSN) degree, and Doctor of Nursing Practice (DNP).

-Degrees are conferred six to eight weeks after the end of the semester that requirements are completed.
-Diplomas are awarded as published in the academic calendar.
+The University awards the Bachelor of Science in Nursing (BSN) degree, Bachelor of Science in Imaging Technology degree, Master of Science in Nursing (MSN) degree, and Doctor of Nursing Practice (DNP).
+Degrees are conferred within six to eight weeks after the end of the semester that requirements are completed.
+Diplomas are awarded following.